agateau/yokadi/doc/dev/sync.md

 There are some tricky corner cases which must be taken into account.
 They are described below.

+### Solving conflicts

+If two projects with the same name have been created independently, or if an existing project has been remotely renamed to the name of a local project, we automatically rename one of the projects.

+This is similar for aliases, except that if the two aliases refer to the same command then we can decide to delete one of them, since they are the same.

 ### "name swapping"

 This happens if for example two projects have swapped names remotely.
 Given